Ledger Promo Code 2026: Up to $20 in Bitcoin

 About Ledger

 Ledger is a French company founded in 2014 in Paris, which in under ten years became the world leader in hardware wallets (physical cryptocurrency wallets).
 With several million devices sold in more than 200 countries, Ledger today protects a significant share of crypto-assets held in self-custody worldwide.
 The company is a French unicorn (over a billion dollars in valuation).
-The Ledger product range covers different needs: the Nano S Plus (€79) is the entry model, the Nano X (€149) adds Bluetooth for mobile use, the Flex ($249) is the first model with a colour E Ink touchscreen, and the Stax ($399) is the premium model with a curved E Ink screen.
-All Ledger devices are compatible with over 5,500 cryptocurrencies and tokens, and are managed via the Ledger Live app.
-For another self-custody crypto wallet, also see Zengo.
+The range now spans five devices: the Nano S Plus (€79) as the entry model, the Nano X (€149) with Bluetooth, the Nano Gen5 (€179, launched 23 October 2025) with a curved E Ink touchscreen and NFC, the Flex (€249) and the premium Stax (€399).
+All are managed via the Ledger Wallet app (the new name of Ledger Live since October 2025).
+For a mobile self-custody wallet with no physical device, also see Zengo.

 How does a Ledger hardware wallet work?